state of dev

 What I Learned and Tips for Next Time

 Early iterations had too much overlap between layers, dragging down deployment velocity and creating maintenance headaches.
-What eventually clicked was treating the frontend as purely an "experience" layer—not a compute layer, not a data access layer, just presentation.This mental model fundamentally changes how you design APIs and component interfaces.
+What eventually clicked was treating the frontend as purely an "experience" layer, not a compute layer or a data access layer, just presentation.This mental model fundamentally changes how you design APIs and component interfaces.
 You stop asking "what data does the UI need?" and start asking "what's the minimal shape of data that cleanly represents this user experience?"
 This shift toward experience-oriented thinking dramatically improves architecture quality.I'm currently exploring GraphQL as a next evolution.
-GraphQL's flexible query language could provide even better abstraction between frontend and BFF layers, allowing frontend code to request exactly the data it needs without backend changes.The additional complexity of layered architecture does create some friction during debugging—tracing data flow across multiple layers requires careful instrumentation.
+GraphQL's flexible query language could provide even better abstraction between frontend and BFF layers, allowing frontend code to request exactly the data it needs without backend changes.The additional complexity of layered architecture does create some friction during debugging, and tracing data flow across multiple layers does require careful instrumentation.
 However, this cost is trivial compared to the maintainability and scalability gains.
 Proper monitoring with tools like Sentry transforms debugging from painful to manageable.

 The Bigger Picture